Darlanne Fluegel: Acting

-Hunter

 Fluegel joined Fred Dryer's character Sgt.
 Rick Hunter in the cast of NBC's detective series Hunter, playing the role of Hunter's sidekick, Metro Division officer Joanne Molenski.
 Fluegel said she was pleased to have earned the part, saying "...this time I've got a part that's not a stereotyped female role as a wife or girlfriend.
 This is bigger, so I can show a broad spectrum of Joanne's emotional and physical life.
 And I was delighted to get to play a cop.
 (Acting) as a wife, you only deal with how the job affects someone on the periphery.
 But here you learn that they risk their lives every day and the job never leaves them.
 That's why this part took so much preparation."

 After seven episodes Fluegel announced she would leave the series early, saying "Having completed my obligation to the series, I feel it's time to move on to other roles in both television and features."
-Fluegel's publicist, Lili Unger said at that time "I wouldn't say there was any tension or conflict on the set.
+Fluegel's publicist, Lili Unger, said at that time "I wouldn't say there was any tension or conflict on the set.
 I think she had hoped that her character would evolve beyond a certain point, but it hasn't."
 Fluegel's character was written out of the show as a shooting victim.
-Her last episode aired in January, 1991.
+Her last episode aired in January 1991.

-Later roles

 As a lead actress, Fluegel starred in the independent film Freeway (1988).
 In 1989, she starred in Lock Up with Sylvester Stallone.
 She later had a recurring role on Wiseguy.

-Teacher and professor
+Teaching

 Fluegel taught acting and drama as a professor at University of Central Florida's School of Film and Digital Media program from 2002 to 2007.

 At the New Beverly Cinema in Los Angeles in 2011, Fluegel encouraged the audience to be receptive to their life experiences.
-She said “It could be the greatest thing you could do.
-Just being in your life, talking to people, just doing what you’re doing, let it bring into you.
-Bring it back in".
+She said "it could be the greatest thing you could do.
+Just being in your life, talking to people, just doing what you're doing, let it bring into you.
+Bring it back in."

 Film producer

-Fluegel co-produced the 2010 documentary film The Land of the Rising Fastball, an examination of Japan's interest in baseball and the sociological role it has held throughout that nation's growth, from its introduction in 1872, through World War II to today.
+Fluegel co-produced the 2010 documentary film The Land of the Rising Fastball, an examination of Japan's interest in baseball and the sociological role it has held throughout that nation's growth, from its introduction in 1872, through World War II, to today.